ankur512512/python-webserver/README.md

      ![image](https://user-images.githubusercontent.com/12583640/127965781-bab6aa4c-c3a3-4eb8-b0ff-18b8d06a8c87.png)

-     You will see the output of curl command in the end of this script.
+     You will see the output of curl command at the end of this script.